tahull/tahull.github.io/_posts/projects/android/2017-6-29-tcp-blinky-client.md

 <img src="/images/projects/android/tcp-blinky-client/slide-show.gif" class="img-fluid"/>

 ## Software design
-Layout.
+### Layout
 This project uses Relative and Linear layouts.
 A single Relative layout could be used, but things get messy when there's more than a few components.
 Moving one component when there's other components whose position is relative to the moved component will cause undesired movement of those relative components.
 Renaming a component will break the relative location of other components and the renamed component.

 Putting a Layout in another Layout helps manage component placement.
 Components that are stacked horizontal or vertical can be grouped in LinearLayout within the RelativeLayout.